 CODES NOT PAID BY CD

-This code includes fingerprints for the biologicalparent, other adults being printed in the biological parent’s household (e.g. paramour,relative, adult child, etc.),and ICPC check of a biologicalparent.
-Theseindividuals areresponsible for payment.
+This code includes fingerprints for the biological parent, other adults being printed in the biological parent’s household (e.g., paramour, relative, adult child, etc.), and ICPC check of a biological parent.
+These individuals are responsible for payment.